Registration Deadlines (see registration directions below)*

 Register for the Internship Notation Program

-Log in to Gateway and click the "Forms" icon.
-The internship registration form will be listed among your available forms on the left-hand menu.
+Log in to Gateway and click on the Forms section.
+The internship registration form is linked on the left-side menu.

 You will know that the registration is submitted correctly when you receive an automatically generated confirmation email.
 If you do not receive the confirmation email, contact the Director of Internship Programs.